peterviskup/syslog-ng-container/README.md

 Based on use of systemd instantiated services and jailkit

 Not all new features of systemd are used in service profile.
-It is hard to see which systemd version does support what functionality.
+It is hard to discover what systemd version does support what functionality.
 Some bugs in systemd chrooting were discovered in the past, thus relying on old-fashioned ExecStartPre/ExecStartPost commands and environment files instead of RootDirectory.
 Recommend others do the same.

 # Motivation
 Create syslog environment with aim of security and reliability